GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The ratio of time spent reading versus writing is well over 10 to 1.
-We are constantly reading old code as part of the effort to write new code.
+> ### Is studying computer science the best way to prepare to be a programmer?
+No. the best way to prepare is to write programs, and to study great programs that other people have written.
 >
-> ~ *Robert C. Martin*
+> ~ *Bill Gates*

 ---
 ## 🏎 Quick Facts